 This keyboard is for gamers who want a responsive console coupled with excellent RGB features and wireless convenience.
 Gamers can also use the G915 with all kinds of devices using Bluetooth.
 And while cords aren't going away anytime soon, gamers who like the freedom of a wireless console will also appreciate how it reduces clutter on their desk.
 The media keys, which include a volume roller bar, are another enhancement to the quality of life.
 In our opinion, once a user tries this feature, they won't go back to a keyboard without it.
 The Game Mode setting is an additional feature that avid gamers will appreciate.

-We identified a few limitations of the G915 Lightspeed during our testing.
-First of all, while the macro keys are an excellent detail, the macro recording and editing software wasn't as easy to use as we would like.
-Remapping of other keys is also not possible.
-We also have some concerns about the micro USB-A connection for charging.
+During our testing, we found a few limitations to the G915 Lightspeed.
+Though the macro keys are a great detail, the macro recording and editing software wasn't as user-friendly as we would've liked.
+Also, it is not possible to remap other keys.
+In addition, we have some concerns about the micro USB-A connection for charging.
 In our experience, this type of connection is delicate and can be damaged.
 Considering the frequency with which a user will be handling the charge cord, we would like to see a USB-C port instead.
-When we first started our testing, we anticipated that we would address issues of latency with the G915, but after our testing, we can emphatically share that this keyboard won't hold you back.
+When we first began testing, we anticipated addressing issues of latency with this model, but after our testing, we can emphatically share that the G915 won't hold you back.
 The Logitech Lightspeed technology is impressive, and we now understand that our keyboard doesn't need to be tethered for us to game at a high level.
+Speaking of gaming, you might want to compare this model to the Corsair K100 RGB, which is our favorite gaming model overall.

 For ergonomic users seeking a full range of adjustability, the Kinesis Freestyle2 offers just that.
 When used as a traditional flat keyboard, it has a sleek, low-profile design with a familiar, standard key layout.
 Then, when you're ready to up the ante, completely transform the keyboard to a fully customized, comfortable fit.
 You'll have to purchase the tenting legs and palm rest separately, but if you know just what you want from a keyboard, this is definitely worth a look.
 Plus, if you purchase directly from Kinesis and hate it, they offer a 60-day money-back guarantee; though it's been around for over a decade and has stood to the test of time.